davidkhala/fabric-common/nodejs/README.md

 ## Notes
 - node-gyp rebuild require `make` and `g++`
 - Block data emitted in block event has a structure documented in [types.js](./formatter/types.js)
 - Now User and Client is separated.
-Client is less usefull for most action
+Client is less useful for most actions.
 - `configtxlator` handler (for both CLI or server based) in `binManager.js`
 - [gPRC] waitForReady will response back positive response with non-TLS protocol
     - With grpcs://domain.org setup, we could get pong response from grpc://domain.org